 A local hillbilly band did a fundraiser for her on radio station WBOW.
 The citizens of West Terre Haute joined in the search and contributed what money they could to establish a reward.
 One man literally offered his last two cents to the fund.

 For two weeks hundreds of bone-tired men searched swollen streams, dripping caves, tangled woods and abandoned mines to in a fervid search to find little Edythmae.
 Each day dawned with less hope than the one before.
 A numbness seeped deeping into her family’s bones.

-During the search, Edythmae’s West Terre Haute school, described as a “mecca” for her and which she was looking forward to a new semester, burned.
+During the search, Edythmay’s West Terre Haute school, described as a “mecca” for her and which she was looking forward to a new semester, burned.
 Firefighters found some of her books, scorched.
 Some saw it as an omen.
-As if all that remained of Edythmae was being erased.
+As if all that remained of Edythmay was being erased.

 Hope of finding her was not abandoned, but it grew dimmer by the day.

 As the Spring thaw came, a teacher named Nimrod Slavens took his family on a wildflower hike along Busseron Creek in Sullivan County.
 It was April 7.
 His son spied a bundle caught on deadwood in the creek.
 It was Edythmay.
 The Slavens were given the reward for finally finding Edythmay.
 Her parents made the trek to Sullivan to identify what had been their little girl.
 Edythmay’s body was returned to West Terre Haute, to Rogerson’s Funeral Parlor.
 The town mourned.
 Once again the children of the town, like little Mary Eileen Chrisman, were pulled to breasts and warned about strangers.

 Edythmay, her family’s sunbeam, was buried in Highland Lawn Cemetery in Terre Haute on April 9th.
 The route from West Terre Haute to the eastside cemetery passed a few blocks south of a boarding house where another little girl awaited her father’s return.